JoshuaRady/VegetationManagement/README.md

 ## Motivation:

-The Selective Logging Module developed by Maoyi Huang et al. (Huang, Xu, et al. 2019) already allows for the simulation of logging within FATES, and has been a significant boon the FATES community.
+The Selective Logging Module developed by Maoyi Huang et al. (Huang, Xu, et al. 2019) allows for the simulation of logging within FATES, and has been a significant boon the FATES community.
 However there are several important limitations to what the logging module can do:

-- The only management simulated is harvest and the only form of harvest is a bole harvest.
+- The only management simulated is logging and the only form of logging is a bole harvest.
 - Planting and other intermediate operations are not implemented.
 - Wood is harvested from all woody PFTs (trees and shrubs) in the canopy layer.
 Harvesting from specific PFTs is not an option.
 - Only woody PFTs can be harvested.
-Understory species can not be harvested.
+Understory species can not be harvested or removed.
 - Only one type of logging events can be scheduled per simulation.
 This event may occur on a periodic basis (monthly, daily, etc.) or on one specific date.
 Events cannot occur on an arbitrary sequence of dates or when certain conditions are met.
 - Wood is harvested from all grid cells and all patches within them.
 Specific locations or patches cannot be targeted.
 - Logging occurs as a fraction of the number of plants present.
 Removals by biomass are not possible.
-- Harvest can be limited to plants over a given DBH but no other size criteria are provided for harvest.
+- Harvest can be limited to plants over a given DBH but no other size criteria are available.
 This prevents the simulation of mangement that targets small or mid-sized trees.

 The VM Module is a new module that was designed to address these issues while allowing compatibility with the logging module.